Carrier Air Wing Two

 Carrier Air Wing Two (CVW-2) is a United States Navy aircraft carrier air wing based at Naval Air Station Lemoore.
-The air wing is attached to the aircraft carrier USS Carl Vinson (CVN-70).
+The air wing is currently attached to the aircraft carrier USS Carl Vinson (CVN-70).

 Subordinate units

-CVW-2 consists of 8 squadrons and one detachment.
+CVW-2 consists of 8 squadrons and 1 detachment (VRM-30).

 History

 1940s-50s

 Originally established as CVBG-74 (Battle Air Group) on 1 May 1945, it was renamed CVBG-1 on 15 November 1946 before finally being renamed CVG-2 in 1948.
 During that time, CVG-2 was assigned to USS Midway (CVB-41).
 CVG-2 later would see action during the Korean War on board the Essex-class carriers USS Boxer, Valley Forge and Philippine Sea.
 During the war, they supported the Inchon Invasion, bombing of North Korea-occupied Seoul and the recapture of Kimpo Airfield.
 Starting in 1958, the squadron started an 8-year association with the USS Midway which ended in 1966.